← Easy Chair

 placed on top of the SRR-145.

-The addition of the SRR-145, made the above receivers suitable for the
+The SRR-145 made the above receivers compatible with the following

 All controls and connections of the SRR-145 are located at its